aigt/PrepositionQuizS/README.md

 # PrepositionQuiz
-Simple app to study usage of English prepositions
+Simple app to learn a usage of English prepositions